sunaku/vim-modusline/README.md

 A dictionary that maps `mode()` values to `%#HLname#` statusline colors.
 If there is no entry for a particular `mode()` value in the dictionary, then this plugin falls back to using jarring `%#ErrorMsg#` as the color.

+For a list of possible _HLname_ values, run the Vim `:highlight` command.

 By default, this variable is defined as follows, unless you override it: